Oxmose/RTLKIM/README.md

 ### Synchronization

 * Mutex: Non recursive/Recursive - Priority inheritance capable.
-* Semaphore: FIFO based, priority of the locking threads are not relevant to select the next thread to unlock.
+* Semaphore: FIFO based, priority of the locking thread is not relevant to select the next thread to unlock.
-* Spinlocks: Disable interrupt on monocore systems, Test And Set on multicore systems.
+* Spinlocks: Disables interrupt on monocore systems, Test And Set on multicore systems.
 * Message queues and mailboxes

 ### Scheduler